 The full basic amount is indexed every year according to the national pension index, but the index was negative in 2016 and the law was changed so that the amount of 2016 is the same as in the year 2015.
-In 2017 and 2018 the basic amount was adjusted according to the index.
+In 2017-2019 the national pension index was freezed but the basic amount of social assistance was still adjusted as if the index would have been calculated normally.